fiksn/awesome-ark/README.md

 ## What is it

-ARK is a new bitcoin layer2 protocol that
+ARK is a second-layer solution designed to scale Bitcoin transactions.
+It uses a shared UTXO model for off-chain payments through an intermediary server that cannot access your funds.

 To avoid confusion: "token" used here is BTC not an altcoin with the name [ARK](https://ark.io).
 If you are looking for the list of resources for that one it is available in a different [repo](https://github.com/Guppster/awesome-ark) and beside the common name the two things are totally unrelated.